-An introverted kid might be on high alert around peers.
+All kids are on high alert around their peers, but this is even more true of an introverted kid.
 When you swoop in and start asking her friends questions, this can be unnerving for your child.
 She might worry about what you might say or do.
-You might be thinking, what could I possibly say that would be embarrassing?
+You might be thinking, What could I possibly say that would be embarrassing?
 But remember, your idea of what is embarrassing and her idea of what is embarrassing are two completely different things.

 15. Disclose personal information in front of other people

-You might think it’s no big deal to talk about silly things your child did as a baby or what cute mistakes she made when she was younger.
+You might think it’s no big deal to talk about the silly things your child did as a baby or what cute mistakes he made when he was younger.
 But to the introverted child, this can feel like ridicule.
 Even the most mundane facts about an introverted children can be perceived as personal and private information to them.

 Are you a kid, teen, or adult who struggles with social anxiety?
 Check out my online course on how to crush social anxiety.